 Back in the day, cryptography was mostly used in military or government operations.
 But with the recent technological evolution, it quickly found its place in most of life’s aspects.

 Cryptography uses complex mathematical formulas to convert simple text into unintelligible in order to hide the message.
-In its most basic formula, cryptography has two steps – encryption and decryption.
+Cryptography has two steps in its most basic formula: encryption and decryption.

 Here’s an example of what a message encrypted using Caesar’s cipher would look like:

 Sd nyocx’d bokvvi wkddob.